wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 - Mac/Linux, with command line

-
 ## Web app development - Windows - Python Tools for Visual Studio
-
-
-##<a name="website-development-windows-ptvs"></a> Web Site development - Windows - Python Tools for Visual Studio
-

 ### Clone the repository

-First, clone the repository using the URL provided on the Azure Management Portal.
-For more information, see [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control).
+First, clone the repository using the URL provided on the Azure Portal.
+For more information, see [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control/).

 Open the solution file (.sln) that is included in the root of the repository.